What Are The 6 Kingdoms Of Life

 1. Archaea

 Archaea are single-celled microorganisms that are similar to bacteria in size and shape.
-However, on a molecular level, archaea are drastically different.
+That said, on a molecular level, archaea are drastically different.
 Often found in extreme environments, archaea were initially thought to be a type of bacteria.
 These harsh habitats include hot springs, highly acidic or alkaline environments, and even deep-sea hydrothermal vents.

 2. Bacteria